How to Store Mushrooms

-Chanterelles, Portabellos, Creminis, oh my!
+Chanterelles, Oysters, Creminis, oh my!
 The varieties, flavors and health benefits of these fun guys are endless.

 Spongy mushrooms have lost their will to live and often end up in the compost.
 When we toss them, we also toss all of the energy and resources put into growing, harvesting and transporting them.

 Good news!
-It’s possible (and shockingly easy) to keep food fresher for longer so it ends up in our bellies rather than the compost.
+That perfect environment exists—it’s Abeego beeswax food wrap!
+Abeego makes it possible (and shockingly easy) to keep mushrooms vibrant and plump for what feels like forever so they end up in our bellies rather than the compost.

 In our experiments, we tested white button mushrooms and portobello mushrooms.
-We stored some in Abeego and some in the classic paper bag method, all on the upper shelf of the fridge.
-The difference in results were astounding!
+We stored some in Abeego and some in a brown paper bag, all on the upper shelf of the fridge.
+The difference in results was astounding!

 After 7 days, the paper-bagged white button mushrooms had retained 72% of their moisture and felt spongy.
 The Abeego-wrapped mushrooms were still firm and had retained 96% of their moisture.
 That’s over 8X more moisture than the mushrooms in the paper bag!